JeromeBriot/fusion360-basic-calculator/README.md

 # ![BasicCalculator](./resources/32x32-normal.png) Fusion 360 - Basic calculator
-An add-in that displays a basic calculator an a unit converter in Autodesk Fusion 360.
+An add-in that displays a basic calculator and a unit converter in Autodesk Fusion 360.

 ![Basic Calculator palette](./resources/fusion-360-basic-calculator-palette.png)